-For Polus' leveraged loans business, as debt holders, Polus can stimulate dialogue with issuers on strategy, risk and any specific ESG issues.
+For Polus' leveraged credit business, as debt holders, Polus can stimulate dialogue with issuers on strategy, risk and any ESG-specific topics.
 For example, analysts can engage directly with the company in the runup to new issuance or raise issues with the loan sponsor.
 During this process, analysts share their concerns or the ESG risks that are identified for the company.
 The objective is to encourage companies to improve their practices and maintain a long-term direct dialogue.
-Polus also encourages companies to address ESG issues as part of their annual financial reporting.
+Polus also recommends that companies address ESG topics in their annual financial reporting.

-For special situations and distressed assets, the approach depends on the level of influence embedded in the investment.
+For special situations assets, the approach depends on the level of influence embedded in the investment.
 For control and high influence positions, Polus engages with companies at the board level to drive ESG performance.
 Annual ESG performance targets are set.
 For passive positions, although Polus will strive to drive ESG, our inputs are recommendations that are reviewed annually.
 For debt positions, we communicate to companies the importance of ESG topics and encourage companies to measure and improve their ESG performance.